Genesis 43 – Joseph Meets His Brothers a Second Time

 i.
 The brothers received the blessings of love and kindness from Joseph without knowing who he was.
 In the same way, God showers love and blessing upon man even when man doesn’t know from whom the blessings come.

 b.
-They brought him the present… and bowed down: They once again fulfilled the dream Joseph had many years before.
+They brought him the present…and bowed down: They once again fulfilled a dream Joseph had many years before.
 They honored this Egyptian official not only out of respect, not only out of gratitude, but also out of need.
-Sensing we need Jesus will prompt us to give to Him and worship toward Him.
+When people sense they truly need Jesus will prompt them to give to Him, and to worship Him.

 4. (27-30) Joseph’s emotional meeting with Benjamin.